Multiple valued sections of vector bundles: the reparametrization theorem for $Q$-valued functions revisited: Preliminaries

-In \cite{DLS13a}, the authors tackle the problem of extending the above results to the context of multiple valued functions.
-The Lipschitz selection property, already recalled in Proposition \ref{Lip_sel}, plays a fundamental role in achieving the goal.
+In \cite{DLS13a}, the authors take advantage of the Lipschitz selection property stated in Proposition \ref{Lip_sel} above in order to tackle the problem of extending the above results to the context of multiple valued functions.